You are not yet enrolled in this course.

 The Minnesota Supreme Court should promulgate minimum standards for the implementation and administration of a parent education program.

 In a proceeding under this chapter where custody or parenting time is contested, the parents of a minor child shall attend a minimum of four hours in an orientation and education program that meets the minimum standards promulgated by the Minnesota Supreme Court.
 In all other proceedings involving custody, support, or parenting time the court may order the parents of a minor child to attend a parent education program.
 The program shall provide the court with names of persons who fail to attend the parent education program as ordered by the court.
 Persons who are separated or contemplating involvement in a dissolution, paternity, custody, or parenting time proceeding may attend a parent education program without a court order.
 Unless otherwise ordered by the court, participation in a parent education program must begin within 30 days after the first filing with the court or as soon as practicable after that time based on the reasonable availability of classes for the program for the parent.
+Participants have 30 days to complete the course from the day of registration and payment.
 Parent education programs must offer an opportunity to participate at all phases of a pending or post decree proceeding.
 Upon request of a party and a showing of good cause, the court may excuse the party from attending the program.
 If past or present domestic abuse, as defined in chapter 518B, is alleged, the court shall not require the parties to attend the same parent education sessions and shall enter an order setting forth the manner in which the parties may safely participate in the program.

 A Certificate of Completion will be available to download and/or print once the participant completes the minimum time set by the Minnesota Courts and receives a score of at least 70% on the end of course test.
 The End of Course Test will not be available until the participant has met the four (4) hour requirement.
 Once the timer has reached four (4) hours, the test will automatically be unlocked and accessible to the participant.